James Cotton (basketball)

-James Wesley Cotton (born December 14, 1975) is an American former professional basketball player who played for the Seattle SuperSonics in the National Basketball Association.
+James Wesley Cotton (born December 14, 1975) is an American former professional basketball player who played for the Seattle SuperSonics in the National Basketball Association (NBA).
 He played college basketball for the Long Beach State 49ers.
-He was selected by Seattle in the second round of the 1997 NBA Draft.
+He was selected by Seattle in the second round of the 1997 NBA draft.

 Cotton was born in Los Angeles, California, and played basketball at Artesia High School in Lakewood before transferring to St. John Bosco High School in Bellflower.
-He played college basketball at Long Beach State.
 Cotton requested he be redshirted at the university.